-John has been dating Lori Collins (played by the most beautiful eyes in the world, Mila Kunis) for four years and everyone expects John to make the big move.
+John has been dating Lori Collins (Mila Kunis) for four years and everyone expects John to make the big move.
 Yeah…he gives her earrings.

 Lori gives John an ultimatum.
 Get rid of his Teddy bear, or she leaves.
 John has a hard time with this, and that is the crux of most of the movie.
 John needs to grow up, he has a hard time doing that (and so does Ted), but, ultimately Lori understands that she needs to change too.